akhilmurthy/IDB/PITCHME.md

 +++
 @title[Hero Specific Filter]
-*Finding things relating to a specific Hero could be easier.
-Currently filters by whether it is associated with a hero or not.*
+*Finding things relating to a specific Hero could be easier for Achievements.
+Currently, hero-specific filters exist for all other models, but Achievements can only filter for hero association or no hero association*

-<span style="color:#f99e1a">Solution: </span>Add a drop down menu filter by a specific hero option to items, skins, and achievements models.
+<span style="color:#f99e1a">Solution: </span>Add the same drop down menu filter in the other models to Achievements, but include the existing options in the drop down menu as well.

 +++
 @title[Search bar UI]